SoCXin/doc/docs/frameworks/freedom-e-sdk_extra.rst

 Most of the application specific configuration is done in a special file called ``FreeRTOSConfig.h`` which must be present in each FreeRTOS-based project.
-Additional settings for build configuration are set in :ref:`projectconf` using the following syntax ``board_build.freertos.*`` where ``*`` is an option from the following list:
+Additional settings for build configuration are set in :ref:`mips` using the following syntax ``board_build.freertos.*`` where ``*`` is an option from the following list:

 FreeRTOS settings